Managing this site has been quite an experience, although describing can be difficult. It has been exciting, fulfilling, demanding, overwhelming, etc.

 In truth, I’m not 100% sure what the original purpose of this collar was.
 It didn’t have any attaching clips when I bought it, it was just a slab off fur cut in the shape of a collar + lapel.
 Of course, I quickly sewed some simple fabric clips to the back of it, allowing it to fit on a number of different jacket styles.

-Here, we shot it on two different jackets that have already been featured on the site.
+Here, we shot it on three different jackets that have already been featured on the site.

 A wool 3/4 length double breasted topcoat is meant to be dressy and warm, so it seemed the most natural fit for the fur accent.
 It also helps that navy and brown work well together.
 No need for a scarf, with this thing it’s built-in.